 Your doctor will listen for characteristic clicking upon movement.
 They’ll look for a bent finger.
 They may also observe you opening and closing your hand.
-Diagnosis will not typically require an X-ray or further imaging testing.
+Diagnosis typically won’t require an X-ray or other imaging tests.

 Treatments depend on the severity of the symptoms.
 At-home treatments include: